 Google claims that the change should simplify keywords and the strategies we use around them, making it easier to find relevant users on Google Search and increase traffic volumes.

 Phrase match keywords are becoming cleverer and broader in what search terms can trigger them.
-Google have given this example:
+Google has given this example:

 The phrase match keyword “moving services NYC to Boston.” will continue to cover searches like “affordable moving services NYC to Boston.”
 It will also cover searches that traditionally only matched under broad match modifier, such as “NYC corporate moving services to Boston.”